oklog/oklog/DESIGN.md

 But it's not important that the clocks are globally synced, or that the records are e.g. strictly linearizable.
 Also, it's fine if records that arrive in the same minimum time window to appear out-of-order, as long as that order is stable.

+Incoming records are written to a so-called active segment, which is a file on disk.

 ```
           +---+
 P -> F -> | I | -> Active: R R R...